The new requirements and cuts to the food stamp program in the U.S. come into effect.

 More than half of households include a person with a disability.

-The government's justifications and the criticisms from experts
+The government's justifications and experts' criticisms

 However, the Congressional Research Service contradicts that narrative.